DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/18-Hypothesis-Testing-Case-Study.md

 ## [1] 3.22476e+13
 ```

 This number of permutations is too large to find by hand or even via code and thus we will use a simulation.
+This is not quite accurate for what we are doing though.
+We only have 13 not promoted positions.
+So we could have anywhere between 0 females up to 13 females in the not promoted position.
+Thus to calculate the probabilities we could use a hypergeometric.

 Let's simulate the experiment and plot the simulated values of the difference in the proportions of male and female files recommended for promotion.